webmachinelearning/webnn/dynamic-shape-explainer.md

 The same predicate is applied uniformly across operators that impose cross-dimension constraints, e.g. `matmul`'s contraction dimension, concat's non-concatenated axes, `reshape`'s element-count product, broadcasting, and so on.

 ### Shape computation at dispatch
-*Shape computation* is the dispatch-time evaluation of a `shape()`-rooted chain down to the concrete values a shape parameter needs.
-It is the value-computing counterpart to *shape inference* ([Deferred validation](#deferred-validation)), which propagates operand shapes across the whole graph.
+*Shape computation* is performed by a **shape interpreter** in the user agent, which evaluates a `shape()`-rooted chain down to the concrete integer values a shape parameter needs.
+Shape inference ([Deferred validation](#deferred-validation)) invokes it at dispatch each time it reaches a `*Dynamic` operator, and uses the values it returns as that operator's output shape.

 There is no blessed list of operators that may appear on a shape chain.
 In principle any operator can compute a shape — `matmul` reducing two 1-D vectors to an element count is a legitimate, if unusual, way to do it.